 Pay attention to cultural fit

-When you rapidly increase the scope of work rapidly, the team might struggle to scale and/or adapt to the new scope.
-It can also cause problems for the vendor to find a suitable developer for the project.
-(Reliable vendors do not just put a body in a seat and charge more.
+When you rapidly increase the scope of work, your team might struggle to scale and/or adapt to the new scope.
+It can also cause problems for the vendor in finding a suitable developer for the project.
+Reliable vendors do not just put a body in a seat and charge more.

-Integrate vendor to your workflow
+Integrate vendor into your workflow

 As a win-win strategy, team augmentation benefits both outsourcing and in-house development.